 Boat grills come in various sizes.
-If you know ahead of time how much grilling you are going to be doing then you can get a grill that will be appropriate for your purposes.
+If you know ahead of time how much grilling you will be doing, you can get a grill that will be appropriate for your purposes.

 But I think it is best to start with a small to medium-sized grill.
-Try to find out how much food you cook on average before you beside to buy an expensive grill.
+Try to find out how much food you cook on average before you buy an expensive grill.